Center for New Music

 Cost: $5 to $20 sliding scale for most events.
 Some are free.

 Tips: Check the calendar online.
-Shows start on time because the room is small and latecomers are disruptive.
+Shows start on time and the room is small.

 Getting There

-Powell BART station and the Powell Muni Metro stop are both about a five minute walk.
+Powell BART station and the Powell Muni Metro stop are both about a five-minute walk.
 Multiple Muni bus lines run along Market Street nearby.
-Street parking in the Tenderloin is available but the neighborhood can feel rough at night.
-Transit or rideshare is recommended.
+Street parking is limited in the Tenderloin.
+Transit or rideshare is the easier option at night.